turboapps/docs/server/hub_server/a-getting_started_hub_server.md

 - Application Image Repositories
 - Users

 The Administration Site also provides detailed application usage analytics via pre-configured reports.
 The administration site is automatically configured during Turbo Hub Server setup, and is assigned to path /admin on port 80 by default.
-For more information about how to administer Turbo Server, refer to *Turbo Server Administration*.
+For more information about how to administer Turbo Server, refer to [Turbo Server Administration](/docs/server/hub-server#hub-server-administration).

 #### Hub Site